grabz8/solipsis/readme.txt

 To run the Peer application you currently have to specify host, port and verbosity of the Peer/Navigator XMLRPC server:
 -h <IPaddr:str>         : IP address (default: localhost) -p <port:int>           : port (default: 8550)
 -v <verbosity:int>      : verbosity level (0..2)
 -s <sceneName:str>      : Scene name loaded by the peer simulator (eg. Deltastation1, Ile, ...), look into the .xml file to update some presets
+-m <mediaCachePath:str> : Pathname to Media/cache directory (usefull to share same network directory between 1 Peer and N Navigators)

 --------------------------------------------------------------------------------